glic3rinu/passlib/docs/lib/passlib.hash.mysql_323.rst

 Usage
 =====
-Users will most likely find the frontends provided by :mod:`passlib.mysql` to be more useful than accessing this module directly.
+Users will most likely find the frontends provided by :mod:`passlib.sqldb` to be more useful than accessing this module directly.
 That aside, this module can be used directly as follows::